howardjones/network-weathermap/docs/dev/dev-README.md

 The test runner looks for that, and will skip tests when runn with a lower version.
 The only exception is if the current version includes 'dev' in the name - then it will always run all tests.

+There is also a special test-related setting to ensure that maps with a timestamp in them always show the same time:

+    SET testmode 1

+to avoid getting failures comparing to a reference image that was generated at another time.

 After the tests have run, you can look at test-suite/index.html to get summary reports of all image-comparison tests, or just the failing ones.
 ImageMagick is used to compare images, so